austin-thesing/short-commit-hash-copy/README.md

 2. Go to the Extensions view (`Cmd+Shift+X` / `Ctrl+Shift+X`)
 3. Search for "Short Commit Hash Copy"
 4. Click Install

-## Usage

-The extension works in two ways:

-1. **Automatic Mode**: Every time you make a commit, the short hash is automatically copied to your clipboard
-2. **Manual Mode**: Press `Cmd+Shift+H` (macOS) or `Ctrl+Shift+H` (Windows/Linux) to copy the latest commit hash

-When a hash is copied, you'll see a notification in VS Code confirming the action.

-## Requirements

-- VS Code 1.96.0 or higher
-- Git installed and configured in your workspace

 ## Extension Settings